YLW-105/textstegonagraphy/README.md

 Python 3
 Make

+### *Note about Makefile*
+The makefile uses `python3` to run embed.py and extract.py.
+If you only have one version of python on your computer, you may have to edit the makefile and change `python3` to `python`
 ### Launch Codes:
 1. Clone this repo `git clone https://github.com/YLW-105/textstegonagraphy`
 2. Change directories to the repo `cd textstegonagraphy`